Rolls-Royce Trent: Advance

 More variable vanes in one IP and four HP compressor stages will be optimised for constant changes through the flight envelope.
 An air pipe is produced by additive manufacturing and prototype components come from new suppliers.
 The Advance3 will survey bearing load, water ingestion, noise sources and their mitigation, heat and combustor rumble while blade-tip, internal clearances and adaptive control operation are radiographed in-motion to verify the thermo-mechanical modelling.
 The Boeing New Midsize Airplane needs falls in its thrust range.
 Advanced cooled metallic components and ceramic matrix composite parts will be tested in a late 2018 demonstrator based on a Trent XWB-97 within the high temperature turbine technology (HT3) initiative.

 The core will be combined with a Trent XWB-84 fan and a Trent 1000 LP turbine for mid-2017 ground testing.

-The Advance3 demonstrator was sent from the Bristol production facility to the Derby test stand in July 2017 to be evaluated till early 2018.
+The Advance3 demonstrator was sent from the Bristol production facility to the Derby test stand in July 2017 to be evaluated until early 2018.
 The demonstrator began initial runs at Derby in November 2017.

 In early 2018, the demonstrator attained 90% core power, reaching a 450 psi P30 pressure at the rear of the HP compressor, while measuring bearing loads, changed by the different compressor arrangement.
 The lean burn combustor did not generate any rumble as further tests will cover water ingestion, noise, X-rays of the engine operating, and core-zone and hot-end thermal surveys.
 By July 2018, the Advance3 core ran at full power.
 By early 2019, the engine had run over 100 hours.